 - Always tell a friend/family member where you’re going.

 - Bring a friend if possible (especially with high-value items).

 - Never invite strangers into your home.

 For more on safer meetups, check out our Swappa Local blog post.
-There you’ll find more information on Swappa Local and how our hand-picked “swap spots” work to keep you safe when conducting face-to-face transactions.
+There you’ll find more information on Swappa Local and how our hand-picked “swap spots” work to keep you safe whenever you’re dealing with face-to-face transactions.

-Although scammers have lots of tricks up their sleeves, you can more easily spot fake Craigslist ads by keeping an eye out for common red flags.
-These are telltale signs that a Craigslist post is potentially bogus.
+Although scammers have many tricks up their sleeves, you can more easily spot fake Craigslist ads by keeping an eye out for common red flags.
+Here are a few telltale signs that a Craigslist post is bogus.